 Invest the difference.

 And yet again, many people are aware of these truths, but very few people are actually rich.
 Part of the problem is the boring nature of this advice.
 That’s it?
-The secret to getting rich is to save less than you earn for many years?
+The secret to getting rich is to spend less than you earn for many years?
 That’s so mundane.

 Most people would rather be told they need to find the next Amazon stock.
 Most people would rather look for shortcuts – anything more exciting with a quicker short-term pay off than spending less than you earn and diligently investing.
 Most people would rather become a day-trader.
 This is far more exhilarating than being a diligent saver.